Six legs: run-swim-run-swim-run-swim! Side by side with your mate, endurance, adventure, fun!

 Tell me more?

-Unlike most single discipline sports, SwimXRun does not favour runners or swimmers, the event is staged to ensure athletes who are good at both disciplines participate.
+Unlike most single discipline sports, SwimRunX does not favour runners or swimmers, the event is staged to ensure athletes who are good at both disciplines participate.

-The course crosses footpaths, has rock climbs, sand runs and fences to navigate, so teams who work together typically do well in SwimXRun.
+The course crosses footpaths, pebble/rock, sand runs and fences to navigate, so teams who work together typically do well in SwimRunX.
 Two of the swims use a jetty jump into deep water, and the other is a beach transition that requires you to navigate your way through moored boats.
-Teamwork is the secret to success in SwimXRun; don’t leave your buddy behind!
+Teamwork is the secret to success in SwimRunX; don’t leave your buddy behind!

 How do you stay together with your partner?